eugenielm/lextriecon/README.md

 How to run the tests
 --------------------
-To run the tests from the command line, type `nosetests` inside this repository.
+To run the tests from the command line, enter `nosetests` in the command line when inside this repository.